 Priority Charter Schools has developed protocols for providing a parent with a recommended intervention for a student with early warning signs and a possible need for early mental health or substance abuse intervention, or who has been identified as at risk of attempting suicide.
-Priority Charter Schools' campus principal will notify a parent within a reasonable amount of time after learning that a student has early warning signs and possible need for intervention, and will also provide additional information on available counseling options.
+Priority Charter Schools' campus principal will notify a parent within a reasonable amount of time after learning that a student has early warning signs and possible need for intervention on available counseling options.